orisano/embexpr/README.rst

 embexpr
 ============
-embedded python expression parser (for mainly easy DSL or config file) this library is prealpha. not recommended production use.
+| embedded python expression parser (for mainly easy DSL or config file).
+| this library is pre-alpha. not recommended production use.

 Getting Started
 ------------